 “Mount Liminal” is an ongoing series through the Alpine region, where local rituals and traditions are practiced, such as winter banishments and harvest festivals.
-These customs often symbolize various aspects of seasonal change and the duality between good and evil, often embodied by figures like the Perchten, who emerge every winter.
-For some, a temporary gateway from ordinary life or living acts of imagination.
+These events often symbolize various aspects of seasonal change and the duality between good and evil, often embodied by different figures.
+For some, these moments are a temporary gateway from ordinary life or acts of imagination.
 These traditions are kept alive during ever changing environments, but not without challenges.

-They offer an immersive experience for the entire community, with transformation through masks and costumes.
+Mostly, these traditions offer an immersive experience for the entire community, with transformation through masks and costumes.
 Participants enter a liminal state: an in-between space where everyday identities dissolve.
-Throughout history, these costumes have often been photographed in similar ways.
-"Mount Liminal" portrays the faces behind these disguises, primarily those of younger generations.
-What motivates them to keep these centuries-old traditions alive?
-Their active participation contrasts with the narrative of youth abandoning ‘sleepy’ villages in the valleys.
-A key motivation is honoring older generations.
-Rituals from (grand)parents are passed on.
-At the age of eighteen, they’re finally allowed to take part.
+"Mount Liminal" focusses on the ones behind these disguises, primarily those of younger generations, who keep the traditions alive.
+At the age of eighteen, they are allowed to take part, when rituals have been passed on from (grand)parents.
+A key motivation is honoring older generations, to connect with ancestral lineages.
 In this way, traditions have been passed down from generation to generation for centuries.

 The photo project is a meditative exploration of tradition, transformation, and identity in the Alpine region.
 The mountains serve as a gateway to another world, made visible through the camera.